Koredotcom/docs/docs/xo/how-tos/hubspot/lead-capture-in-hubspot.md

 **System Authorization**

-Pre-authorize Hubspot integration with the necessary authorization credentials to obtain the token to access external services.
+Pre-authorize HubSpot integration with the necessary authorization credentials to obtain the token to access external services.

-* Select **System** to enable the Kore.ai’s preconfigured Hubspot app and click **Authorize**.
+* Select **System** to enable the Kore.ai’s preconfigured HubSpot app and click **Authorize**.
 <img src="../images/system_authorization.png" alt="system_authorization" title="system_authorization" style="border: 1px solid gray; zoom:70%;">

- * Once you click **Authorize**, you are redirected to the Hubspot login page.
+ * Once you click **Authorize**, you are redirected to the HubSpot login page.
- * Enter your developer account credentials to successfully connect with your Hubspot Account.
+ * Enter your developer account credentials to successfully connect with your HubSpot Account.

 **Custom Authorization**

-Create your own custom authorization profile to obtain an access token and use it to complete integration without using Kore.ai’s Hubspot app for authorization.
+Create your own custom authorization profile to obtain an access token and use it to complete integration without using Kore.ai’s HubSpot app for authorization.

 * Select the **Custom** to enable the custom authorization profile.
 * Click the **Select Authorization** drop-down and select the **Create New** option.